Prayer/Meditation Room

 Meditation wallpaper designs with Lord Buddha

-When it comes to depicting peace, enlightenment, and tranquillity- the Lord Buddha wallpaper will be a perfect choice.
+When it comes to depicting peace, enlightenment and tranquillity- Lord Buddha wallpapers will be the perfect choice.
 With his image on your walls, you can bring some positive energy into your home.
-You can opt for wallpaper for pooja room that depicts the enlightened one in your place of worship.
+You can opt for wallpapers that depict the enlightened one in your place of worship.
 We have many options that depict Lord Buddha in his serene avatars.

-If you have a meditation corner in your house- Gautama Buddha can be the one to have on your wallpaper designs for pooja room.
-You can feel his peaceful presence pervading the room- which can get you in that perfect zone for concentrating and contemplating life and the universe.
+If you have a meditation corner in your house- Gautama Buddha can be the One to have on your walls.
+You can feel his peaceful presence pervading the room- which can get you in that perfect zone for concentrating and contemplating about life and the universe.

 Marble- the perfect Pooja room wallpaper texture